University Student Arbitration Board

 At the hearing, the Chairperson will follow the established script cited in the Bradley University Student Arbitration Board manual and state the Standard of Conduct that the student was charged with violating.
 The Board members will listen to all statements and ask questions.

 Upon the conclusion of statements and questions, the Board will adjourn to deliberate.
 After the majority of members decide upon the students’ responsibility and an appropriate sanction (if applicable), a decision statement is prepared and signed by all Student Arbitration Board members and delivered to the student who is charged.

 If the student who is charged with the violation of a standard of conduct fails to appear, evidence in support of the charges will be presented and considered.
 Imposition of sanctions will not be based solely on the failure of the appearance of the student who is charged.

 The Board will not hear cases presented less than seven days prior to Fall or Spring semester study days.
+Cases presented after this date in the fall semester, may be reviewed in the spring semester with the approval of the Coordinator.
 Similarly, the last day traffic/parking violation appeals can be accepted is on semester study days.